A universal sheaf of algebras governing representations of vector fields on quasi-projective varieties: Etale charts

 with the differential given by

 (4) The map $(x_1, \ldots, x_N): \ U \rightarrow \Aff^N$ is \'etale.

 (5) For every $P \in U$ functions $t_1 = x_1 - x_1(P), \ldots, t_N = x_N - x_N(P)$ generate $\m_P / \m^2_P$. \end{lemma}

-Part (1) of this lemma was established in \cite{BF}, while part (2) follows from (1) and the fact that $D$ is generated by $A$ and $V$.
+Part (1) of this lemma is well-known (see e.g., \cite{BF}), while part (2) follows from (1) and the fact that $D$ is generated by $A$ and $V$.
 Consider the morphism $\phi: U \to \Aff^N$.
 Condition (1) of the definition shows that $\phi$ is dominant, condition (2) shows that $\phi$ is quasifinite and lastly, condition (3) says that $\phi$ is smooth.
 So we can conclude (4), that $\phi$ is \'etale.
 The other properties are properties of \'etale maps.